osmianski/maria-tests/README.md

 # `maria-tests`

-This is a throw-away projects to test the MariaDB-related things.
+This is a throw-away project to test the MariaDB-related things.

 ## Prerequisites